valhuber/ApiLogicServer/README.md

 # Sample Tutorial - API Logic Server

 The [Tutorial](https://valhuber.github.io/ApiLogicServer/Tutorial/) contains a complete walk-through of creating, running and customizing a project.
-For the best experience, download and run the sample project.
+For the best experience, run the Tutorial.

 &nbsp;